Naval operations of the First Italian War of Independence: Blockade of Trieste (May–September 1848)

-On the 23 May the combined Italian fleet dropped anchor off Trieste and issued a demand that the Austrians return the warships to Venice that they had removed from the city back in March.
+On 23 May the combined Italian fleet dropped anchor off Trieste and issued a demand that the Austrians return the warships to Venice that they had removed from the city back in March.
 There was no action in the following days while the consuls of various states of the German Confederation based in the city let the Italian commanders know that any acts of war against the port of Trieste would be considered acts of war against their respective countries.

 In addition the British government applied consistent diplomatic pressure on Sardinia not to attack Trieste, where there was a significant amount of British property. a number of British warships - the Terrible, Antelope, Harlequin and Spartan were also anchored off Trieste to reinforce the British government’s wishes.
 The French Republic also sent a frigate, the Asmodée, under the command of Louis-Alphonse de Ricaudy, which reached Venice in early May and took up station off Trieste after the combined Italian fleet anchored there.
 As a result not even the provocative cannon fire on 6 June from an Austrian frigate and the ricochet that hit the San Michele were enough to convince the Italians to open fire.

 The Sicilian fleet, dispatched to the aid of Venice only reluctantly by King Ferdinand, had been ordered from the outset not to fire on the Austrians.
 On 27 May, having suppressed the liberal movement in his territories, King Ferdinand commanded his squadron to return to Naples which it did, without ever firing a shot.
 Their departure deprived the combined Italian fleet of all its steamships and left them at rough parity with the Austrian fleet in terms of ship numbers and fighting power.

 Despite being weakened by the departure of the Sicilians, Albini decided to announce a formal blockade of Trieste on 8 June.
 This was to apply to any shipping flying the Austrian flag from 15 June, and to all shipping from 15 July.
 The following weeks saw sporadic minor action as the Austrians captured an Italian ship and there was an exchange of fire off Piran, but effectively a stalemate prevailed.
 Eventually, on 7 September Albini formally announced that he was abandoning the blockade.